telerik/blazor-docs/components/grid/virtual-scrolling.md

 ## Limitations

 Virtualization is mainly a technique for improving client-side performance and the user experience.
 Its cost is that some features of the grid do not work with it.
-An alternative to that is to use [regular paging]({%slug components/grid/features/paging%}) with [mantual data source operations]({%slug components/grid/manual-operations%}) to implement the desired performance of the data retrieval.
+An alternative to that is to use [regular paging]({%slug components/grid/features/paging%}) with [manual data source operations]({%slug components/grid/manual-operations%}) to implement the desired performance of the data retrieval.

 List of the known limitations of the virtual scrolling feature: